TechAlaysiaV1/TechAlaysiaV1/README.md

 - 👋 Hi, I’m @TechAlaysiaV1
 - 👀 I’m interested in ...
 Traveling, Luxuries of Life and Data Analyst opportunities
 - 🌱 I’m currently learning ...
 SQL for Data Analytics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... data driven projects through data integrations and implenting strategies
 - 📫 How to reach me ... www.linkedin.com/in/alaysia-venable062395 , Discord: Alaysia Venable

 <!---